Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 If you want to find the ownership gaps quickly, look for these tells:

-• Leaders are busy, but outcomes don’t move
+Leaders are busy, but outcomes do not move

-When you see these, don’t ask, “Who dropped the ball?”
+When you see these, do not ask, “Who dropped the ball?”

 Ask, “What outcome is unowned—and what decision rights are missing?”